alexhkurz/programming-languages/README.md

 None of this is required reading, but all of it is part of the wider landscape in which this course is situated.
 Many of these links are to talks, videos, articles and blogs that do not represent carefully researched peer-reviewed authoritative expert consensus.
 Do not take opinions for granted but as an invitation to start a discussion.

+(And thanks to everybody who contributed links.)

+- [Contravariant logging](https://www.youtube.com/watch?v=qzOQOmmkKEM&list=PLxxF72uPfQVTfDksvV4KPV5CxKnf0d_X3#t=25m20s).
+Logging can be pain ("low to weight ratio").
+Starting at 25:23, this talk explains how to do logging with a minimal interface.
+The basic explanation of how to do "simple oneline tracing" is finished by 31:47.

 - Why does GoLang have objects but no inheritance?

 - What makes a programming language successful?
 This question is discussed in the video [Why Isn't Functional Programming the Norm?](https://www.youtube.com/watch?v=QyJZzq0v7Z4) He concludes with several arguments why FP might be the norm in the future for example searching for books on ["functional programming in"](https://www.amazon.com/s?k=%22functional+programming+in%22&ref=nb_sb_noss_2) suggests that many imperative and OO languages are keen on jumping on the FP train.
 What do you think?